symfony/symfony-docs/frontend/asset_mapper.rst

         asset_mapper:
             importmap_entries: 'reachable'

-Preloads are not affected: they keep being based on the non-lazy imports only, so lazily-imported files (e.g. lazy Stimulus controllers) stay in the map without being preloaded.
+This option doesn't change which files are preloaded: only the entrypoints and their non-lazy imports are preloaded.
+Lazily-imported files (e.g. lazy Stimulus controllers) stay in the map but are not preloaded.

-In production, ``asset-map:compile`` stores the reachable closure of each entrypoint in an ``entrypoint.reachable.<name>.json`` file, so switching the option requires recompiling the asset map.
+In production, run the ``asset-map:compile`` command again after changing this option.
+When the option is set to ``reachable``, the command stores the reachable entries of each entrypoint in an ``entrypoint.reachable.<name>.json`` file.
+Without those files, the entries are computed on each request.
+When the option is set back to ``all``, the next compilation removes those files.

 .. warning::

     The reachable entries are found by tracing the ``import`` statements of your JavaScript files.
-A fully dynamic specifier such as ``import(someVariable)`` cannot be traced: if you rely on one, keep the default ``all`` value.
+A fully dynamic specifier such as ``import(someVariable)`` cannot be traced.
+If you rely on one, keep the default ``all`` value; otherwise, that import fails at runtime because its entry is missing from the map.

 .. note::

-    This option filters what the rendered page lists, not what the server
+    This option only filters what the rendered page lists, not what the server
     exposes: the compiled ``importmap.json`` and ``manifest.json`` files keep listing every entry of the asset map.

-.. versionadded:: 8.2

-    The ``importmap_entries`` option was introduced in Symfony 8.2.

 ``framework.asset_mapper.importmap_polyfill``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~